 - Improve the focus of your cleaning to the area of concern

 - Book an appointment with your dentist to clean the area and or prescribe antibiotics to reduce the infection.
+We recommend you rely on oral solutions from the dentists in Alhambra.

 Even if you have the perfect brushing routine, where you use the best teeth whitening kits, floss and brush regularly you can still experience some of the below problems due to the placement of your wisdom teeth.